 For those unable to attend a funeral service during this time for whatever reason, technology can truly be a saving grace and a way to connect with those we love most to say goodbye to our loved ones.
 Many crematoria or cemetery chapels have audio and visual recording facilities to achieve this (but not all, for example, City of London Cemetery and Crematorium does not have webcasting and recording facilities).

-We know how important funerals are for remembering someone who has passed and so we are more than happy to record any unattended service on a company phone to send to you immediately.
+We know how important funerals are for remembering someone who has passed and so we are more than happy to record any unattended service on a company computer or phone to send to you immediately.
 We can also take photos of flowers, return floral tribute cards or even place a local newspaper announcement where you can thank everyone for their support.

 One of the most important parts of the funeral process for many families is the receiving of their loved ones ashes and the subsequent scattering of them.
 During the pandemic, ashes collection at most crematoria is currently restricted to funeral directors, and ashes burials will be delayed.

 However, we can look after ashes at no cost until the situation is over, and if you live local to us we are able to deliver ashes to your doorstep.
 If you would prefer an unattended ashes burial at the crematorium where the funeral took place, this can be arranged free of charge.